Champions Cup (floorball): History of the tournament

 The first international club tournament was European Cup.
 It took place the first time in 1993.
 In 2008, the tournament was renamed to EuroFloorball Cup due to a naming conflict.

 In 2011, the tournament was split to the Champions Cup for six teams and the EuroFloorball Cup for the rest.
 The Champions Cup was played by teams from the top five ranked countries.
 The hosting country had two teams in the tournament.
 In all tournaments played in this format, teams from the Czech Republic, Finland, Sweden and Switzerland competed.
 The sixth participant in men's tournament varied throughout the years from Germany, Latvia and Norway.
 In women's tournament, they were from Latvia, Norway and Russia.

 The tournament was further split in 2019 to the Champions Cup for clubs from the top four countries, and EuroFloorball Cup and EuroFloorball Challenge for rest.
 At the same time, a tournament term was changed from October to January of the next year.
 For this reason, there was no tournament in 2018.
 The competing countries alternated in hosting the tournament.
 The event lasted two days.

 Since 2024, the format was changed to include national cup winners too.
 In quarterfinals, Czech and Swiss teams (southern conference) and Swedish and Finnish teams (northern conference) face each other.
 For semifinals, opponents are drawn.
 Both these stages are played in two legged format.
 In finals, only one game is played.
+The tournament in this format was approved for three years, and its future beyond that remains uncertain.